 These days it’s become the norm for businesses to have multiple sales channels.
 Companies interact with clients through a variety of platforms, including retail locations, catalogs, websites, social media and promotional events.
 The name of the game is to ensure that you meet your customers wherever they happen to be, making it easy for them to buy from you.

-While there are many options to interact, sales teams need to ensure that details, special offers and prices are accurate across all of your channels and sale teams.
-Then add resellers and partners into the mix – all who might have different pricing and product bases – and you may just end up with an administrative nightmare as they try to determine which data is most-up-to-date.
+While there are many options to interact, sales teams need to ensure that details, special offers and prices are accurate across all of your channels and sales teams.
+Then add resellers and partners into the mix – all who might have different pricing and product bases – and you may just end up with an administrative nightmare as they try to determine which data is most up-to-date.